Skip advert

 Our opinion on the Citroen C3

-However, these shortcomings are easy to forgive when there’s a spacious supermini cabin and a decent range of standard kit.
+There was a change of approach with the arrival of the fourth-generation Citroen C3, with a ground-up redesign that incorporated Citroen’s new-found pursuit of driving comfort.
+Combined with SUV-inspired styling, it means the C3 has been given a new lease of life, while attractive pricing means it offers great value for money, too.
+It’s not perfect, with an uninspiring driving experience and a range of low-powered drivetrains pegging it back a little, but these shortcomings are easy to forgive when there’s a spacious supermini cabin and a decent range of standard kit.
 Keen prices and enticing finance deals help to make the C3 attractive, while the option of petrol, hybrid or fully electric powertrains offers more choice than in some rivals.

 About the Citroen C3

 Citroen has always stood for comfort, but it also scores big on value nowadays.
 That really hits home with the Citroen C3 supermini, and particularly with the all-electric Citroen e-C3 version.
-Of course, there are rivals such as the electric Dacia Spring and petrol-hybrid MG3 that are positioned to try and steal sales at the budget end of the market, but the C3 and e-C3 are more sophisticated propositions, and offer the flexibility of either a regular petrol powertrain or a zero-emissions set-up.
+Of course, there are rivals such as the electric Dacia Spring and petrol-hybrid MG3 that are positioned to try and steal sales at the budget end of the market, but both the C3 and e-C3 are far more sophisticated propositions, offering the flexibility of either a regular petrol powertrain or a zero-emissions set-up.

 Advertisement - Article continues below